Problem-dependent attention and effort in neural networks with applications to image resolution and model selection: Recent Literature

+Much of the work to reduce the resource intensity of deep learning models has focused on simplifying the model structure, an area known as \emph{model compression} \cite{Han2016a, Han2016b}.
+Two similar approaches, quantization and pruning, reduce the amount of information that must be stored when models are trained: quantization rounds the connection weights so that they require less memory to store and process \cite{Gong2014, Jacob2018, Krishnamoorthi2018}, and pruning rounds smaller weights to zero (\emph{i.e.,} removes them \cite{Han2015, Li2017b}).
+Knowledge distillation approaches perform transfer learning, where a large, resource-intensive network serves as the ``teacher,'' and a simplified version learns to replicate its behavior \cite{Hinton2015, Polino2018}.
+The network architectures of many influential classifiers---including the MobileNet v3 \cite{Howard2019} and EfficientNet \cite{Tan2020} models used in this study---employ multiple such compression approaches to reduce computation costs.

+In addition to these compression-based techniques that reduce resource-intensity for the model as a whole, some previous studies in the area of \emph{dynamic neural networks} do so observation-by-observation.
+These models do so through routing within the structure of the network---so that simpler problems receive less analysis (\cite{Han2022}); this routing is often operationalized through \emph{early exit}, whereby if a partial run of the model produces a sufficiently confident projection, then analysis stops and that projection is used.
+Exiting in this way helps to reduce the number of computationally-intensive convolution steps that are required for classifying easier cases.
+Exit rules depend in different cases on thresholds for confidence in the chosen classification \cite{Kaya2019, Kaya2019b, Figurnov2017}, the distribution of probabilities across classes \cite{Teerapittayanon2016}, or more complex rules involving the computational budget and cost of further analysis \cite{Bolukbasi2017, Huang2018}.

-While learning-based classifiers do not typically consider the difficulty of the problem being considered, some recent work explores ways in which data-driven approaches can vary the amount of effort on a case-by-case basis.
-One important area of such research is in the analysis of complex visual inputs.
-Some researchers analyze such data by first passing over downsampled coarse representations of the images to identify Regions of Interest (RoIs)---and then later extracting and analyzing full resolution versions of those segments. \citet{Gao2018} use such an RoI-based approach to detect the presence of pedestrians in images of public locations such as crosswalks, and \citet{Cordonnier2021} employ a similar strategy to detect multiple objects in images. \citet{Yuan2019} apply a sequential approach of this form to interpolate missing video frames.
+As noted in the introduction, one important area of deep learning research that employs dynamic routing of this form is in the analysis of complex visual inputs.
+Some researchers analyze such data by first passing over downsampled coarse representations of the images to identify Regions of Interest (RoIs)---and then later extracting and analyzing full resolution versions of those segments. \cite{Gao2018} use such an RoI-based approach to detect the presence of pedestrians in images of public locations such as crosswalks, and \cite{Cordonnier2021} employ a similar strategy to detect multiple objects in images. \cite{Yuan2019a} apply a sequential approach of this form to interpolate missing video frames.
 The authors first use coarse representations of the images to identify movement and RoIs, and they obtain refined projections based upon full-resolution segments pulled from those RoIs.
+In some cases, as in \cite{Yang2020b}, who focus on CIFAR-10, CIFAR-100, and ImageNet images, the number of RoIs vary and can be zero---implying early exit.
+Those authors obtain a result that aligns with the findings here, that the canonical representation of an object (\emph{e.g.,} a perched owl looking straight into the camera) can be correctly labeled using a simpler model, while variations on this representation (\emph{e.g.,} an owl captured from a different angle or pictured together with a person) require a more resource-intensive classification approach.